AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/integration.md

 - Timeouts during the event processing - The [execution time range](https://developer.adobe.com/runtime/docs/guides/using/system_settings/) for a runtime action in Adobe I/O Runtime differs for `blocking` and `non-blocking` calls, with the limit being higher for `non-blocking` calls.
   - You can resolve timeouts in runtime action executions depending on their cause:
-    - If the timeout is caused by a slow or busy Adobe Commerce REST API call, try using the (https://developer.adobe.com/commerce/webapi/rest/use-rest/asynchronous-web-endpoints/).
+    - If the timeout is caused by a slow or busy Adobe Commerce REST API call, try using the [asynchronous web endpoints](https://developer.adobe.com/commerce/webapi/rest/use-rest/asynchronous-web-endpoints/).
 This approach will cause the Commerce API to respond quickly because the data is processing asynchronously.
     - If the timeout is caused by a long-running runtime action, for example, an action that interacts with multiple APIs sequentially and the total processing time exceeds the limits, we recommend using the [journaling approach](https://developer.adobe.com/app-builder/docs/resources/journaling-events/) for consuming events.